ljufa/rsplayer/PKGS/snap/README.md

 `stable` later if this proves reliable.

 Version is read from the workspace `Cargo.toml` at build time — nothing to bump here.
-Unlike Flathub there is no external repo or PR review to keep in sync; the store listing (icon, description, screenshots) is managed with `snapcraft` metadata plus the dashboard at <https://snapcraft.io/rsplayer>.
+There is no external repo or PR review to keep in sync; the store listing (icon, description, screenshots) is managed with `snapcraft` metadata plus the dashboard at <https://snapcraft.io/rsplayer>.